 5.33.
-The design of a nuclear installation against estuary floods should include a consideration of similar loading phenomena, as appropriate, as for a coastal site or a river site (see paras.
-5.30-

-5.33).
-The unique characteristics of estuary flooding include a combination of the effects for river flooding and for coastal flooding, for example the combined effects of extreme high tides, wind wave, extreme precipitation, and river flooding.
+The design of a nuclear installation against estuary floods should consider similar loading phenomena, as appropriate, as for a coastal site or a river site (see paras 5.30-5.32).
+The unique characteristics of estuary flooding include a combination of the effects of river flooding and of coastal flooding, for example the combined effects of extreme high tides, wind wave, extreme precipitation and river flooding.